-River Street Club isn't a big facility, but it is clean and well-kept, with a gym, four-man sauna, steam room, six-man hot tub, and showers.
-The crowd tends toward the over-30 side, but this is a part of New York with numerous colleges and universities, and it's not uncommon to see students in here, especially on late evenings.
+River Street Club isn't a big facility, but it is clean and well-kept, with a gym, four-person sauna, steam room, six-man hot tub, and showers.
+The crowd tends toward the over-30 side, but this is a part of New York with numerous colleges and universities, and it's not uncommon to see students in here, especially later in the evenings.

 No drugs or alcohol are allowed in the venue, and sexual intercourse is only permitted in private rooms, but nudity is allowed everywhere in the club.
 A towel will be provided, but you can also purchase jock straps, flip flops, and a variety of other scant outfits from the River Street Club's shop.

 On your first visit to the River Street Club, there are a few etiquette and club rules that you will need to review and a few things you will need to do to be allowed into the venue.